m-zia/lm-code-book-manager-api-ts/README.md

 - http://localhost:3000/api/v1/books/2 will show a book with bookId = 2

 - When posting book data via Postman, make sure you post the JS object using the body -> raw -> JSON option (post to the  http://localhost:3000/api/v1/books/ endpoint)

+- Sending a DELETE request to  http://localhost:3000/api/v1/books/2 via POSTMAN will delete the entry with bookID = 2